sumukhbarve/monoduck/src/tapiduck/README.md

 ## What is it?
 - End-to-end type-safe JSON APIs with TypeScript, Zod, and Express.
-- Compile-time type safety, and fullstack intillisense in TS-friendly editors.
+- Compile-time type safety, and fullstack IDE intillisense.
 - Inspired by [tRPC](https://trpc.io/); but simpler and restful,  like [JSend](https://github.com/omniti-labs/jsend).
-- OpenAPI compatible, and can auto-generate API docs (Swagger UI
+- OpenAPI compatible; can auto-generate API docs (Swagger UI)

+## Motivation

+TypeScript is leaps and bounds ahead of JavaScript.
+Yes, TypeScript can catch/prevent errors, and that’s good.
+And intillisense is a complete game changer.
+Thanks to IDE auto-complete, you don’t even need to leave your editor to lookup object properties or function params.

+While intillisense works great with objects and fucntions that’re defined in TS, it doesn’t quite work with HTTP APIs.
+On the server, you can’t trust the shape of the request data sent by the client.
+And you need to perform type-narrowing before intellisense kicks in.
+On the client, nothing really stops you form accidentally making misshpaed API requests.

+Wouldn’t it be nice to have automatic type-validation on the server, so that intellisense kicks in right away?
+And on the client, wouldn’t it be nice to enforce request shapes at compile-time?
+That’s exactly what Tapiduck can do for you.
+It’s a tool for achieving end-to-end typesafety and intellisense.

 ## Quickstart: Typesafe Division API & UI